shahsohil/stableGAN/README.md

 ![Gaussian](results/all.png)

 ## Other Implementations ##
-* [PyTorch Implementation](https://github.com/sanghoon/prediction_gan) with other Optimizer and sample experimental results for DCGAN network
+* [PyTorch Implementation](https://github.com/sanghoon/prediction_gan) with other optimizers + sample experimental results on DCGAN network.